top of page

 Black River Area of Concern

-Black River Advisory Committee's goal is to remove the Black River from the US EPA's Area Of Concern list.
-The Advisory Committee is made up of city, state and federal entities, non-profit organizations, private citizens, and other Black River stakeholders.
+Black River Advisory Committee's primary goal is to remove the Black River from the US EPA's Area Of Concern (AOC) list.
+The Advisory Committee is made up of city, state, and federal entities, non-profit organizations, private citizens, and other Black River stakeholders.
 This committee is sponsored by the Ohio EPA and the Great Lakes Restoration Initiative (GLRI), and assists with funding requests and project designation along the lower six miles of the Black River.

 While the entire mainstem of the Black River is 15 miles long, the committee's main focus is on the Lower Black River.
 Starting at the mouth of the river where it drains into Lake Erie and going 6.5 miles upriver to where French Creek flows into the river is the main area of focus.

-Management Actions Complete - On To Delisting!
+Management Actions Complete - Moving Toward Delisting!

-The Black River was designated as an Area of Concern (AOC) in 1987 and local, state, and federal partners have worked together in working toward completing all management actions, with the final step anticipated in summer 2024.
-The Black River AOC has 4 Beneficial Use Impairments (BUIs) that remain impaired.
-Working to remove BUIs doesn’t just help the river, it helps the whole county.
 The Black River was once known for the mighty ships that were built on its banks.
 Along with steel and coal utilizing the banks and shoreline, this was Lorain's lifeblood.
-Now it is the lifeblood through recreation and entertainment.
-State, federal, and local efforts continue to help work towards the goal of delisting the Black River AOC, with a goal of delisting by the end of 2025.
+State, federal, and local efforts continue to help work towards the goal of delisting the Black River AOC, with a goal of delisting by the end of 2025/early 2026.

 Recent Announcements